ComparativeGenomicsToolkit/RetroFinder/docs/README_AboutRetroFinderV2.txt

 filterMrna.sh and filterEst.sh extract both mRNAs and ESTs alignments in PSL format from the mySQL database for expression analysis.
-The parameter file contains variable settings to define whether or not the alignment tables are split by chromosome.
+The parameter file contains variable settings to define whether or not the alignment tables are split by chromosome (recent assemblies are not).
 The prerequisite data can be downloaded from the UCSC Genome Browser website (See http://genome.ucsc.edu/FAQ/FAQdownloads.html#download1).
-If there are no MYSQL tables for this data, those steps can be skipped and gzipped flat files of the mRNA and EST alignment data in PSL format can be utilised by the scripts instead. anlayseExpress.sh is run afterwards to
+If there are no MYSQL tables for this data, those steps can be skipped and gzipped flat files of the mRNA and EST alignment data in PSL format can be utilised by the scripts instead.

-After running filterMrna.sh and filterEst.sh to prepare the expression data and the optional ucscTransMap.sh, the six main scripts ucscRetroStep1.sh through ucscRetroStep6.sh should be run in numerical order.
-NOTE: Only steps 1-5 are required to generate data for Genome Browser tracks.
-Step6 is an optional extra to generate additional data if it is required for analysis.
+The scripts, filterMrna.sh and filterEst.sh, create sets of filtered BLAT alignments of mRNAs and ESTs respectively by picking the best hits.
+The analyseExpress.sh script then finds expressed retrogenes.
+Those retrogenes with at least 5 supporting ESTs and 1 spliced mRNA that do not overlap an annotated gene (multi-exonic genes from GENE1 and GENE2, typically UCSC Genes (knownGene table) and RefSeqs (refGene table) and have no shuffle events are selected. orfBatch is used to find an ORF and those with a good ORF (as found by gene-check) are selected.
+The resulting genePred is loaded into the ucscRetroExpressed$VERSION table.

+RETROFINDER DATABASE TABLES:
+The following tables are loaded by the RetroFinder pipeline and each are suffixed with $VERSION as defined in the DEF file:

+ucscRetroAli - PSL lastz alignments of the predicted retrogenes ucscRetroCds - CDS regions for parent mRNAs from GenBank (or other source if input mRNAs are from another source).
+NOTE: not all GenBank mRNAs have a CDS defined and some will be wrong.
+ucscRetroCount -
+ucscRetroExpressed
+ucscRetroSeq
+ucscRetroExtFile
+ucscRetroInfo
+ucscRetroOrtho

+Tables are loaded by the ucscRetroStep5.sh script with the exception of the Seq and ExtFile tables which are loaded by the ucscRetroStep2.sh script.
+Additionally the input mRNA sequences (e.g. GenBank mRNAs and RefSeq mRNAs), aligned by lastz, are symlinked to the /gbdb/<db>/blastzRetro$VERSION directory.
+Sequences are in FASTA format and the files reside in the /hive/data/genomes/<db>/bed/mrnaBlastz.$VERSION directory.